hhoppe/advent_of_code_2020/README.md

 - Initially I stored puzzle inputs within the notebook itself, but this introduces clutter and runs inefficiently.
 - The cloud-based CPU kernel/runtime provided by Colab works nicely.
 - With the [`numba`](https://numba.pydata.org/) library (for days [11](#day11), [15](#day15), and [23](#day23)), all of this year's puzzles can be solved in 1 second or less.
-- Remarkably, the total execution time across all 25 puzzles is about 4 s.
+- The total execution time across all 25 puzzles is about 4 s.

 Here are some visualization results: